josephedradan/test_fork_snake-ai-pytorch/NOTES.md

                 PlayerAI returns Action
     Game
         Game handles PlayerAI's Action
-        Game gives DataGame and DataPlayer to PlayerAI PlayerAI
+        Game gives DataGame and DataPlayStepResult to PlayerAI PlayerAI
                 PlayerAI gives DataGame to GeneratorGameState to generate GameState for specific DeepQLearningModel GeneratorGameState returns GameState
                 PlayerAI names GameState to GameState New
-                PlayerAI extracts important data from DataPlayer into Reward and Bool Dead PlayerAI gives GameState, Action, Reward, Bool Dead, GameState New to AgentDeepQLearning for training short term memory
+                PlayerAI extracts important data from DataPlayStepResult into Reward and Bool Dead PlayerAI gives GameState, Action, Reward, Bool Dead, GameState New to AgentDeepQLearning for training short term memory
                     AgentDeepQLearning
                         AgentDeepQLearning give GameState, Action, Reward, Bool Dead, GameState New to TrainerDeepQLearning for training short term memory